deejaygraham/deejaygraham.github.io/_posts/2015-10-13-presenting-with-reveal.js-and-jekyll.md

 layout: post
 title: Presenting with Reveal.js and Jekyll
 published: true
-tags: [ meta, ruby, presentations ]
+categories: [ meta, ruby, presentations ]
 ---

 I am giving a talk at [DDDNorth 2015](http://www.dddnorth.co.uk/) and wanted to use something other than